Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Studying health sciences is one way you can break into the health care industry and get started in a career path that offers high pay and rapidly growing job opportunities.
-As an academic discipline, the field of health sciences focuses largely on the administrative aspects of health care delivery.
+Studying health sciences is one way you can break into the health care industry.
+It’s a career path that offers high pay and rapidly growing job opportunities.
+The field of health sciences focuses largely on the administrative aspects of health care delivery.
 Earning your bachelor’s degree in health sciences can prepare you for a number of roles working in the health care industry in both clinical and non-clinical capacities.

 A Health Sciences Curriculum

 The core curriculum of a typical health sciences degree program combines health care coursework with more general administrative concepts.
 The classes you might take include: